 - SMART Recovery

 Family therapy: Residents and family members have the opportunity to participate in family therapy sessions twice each month.
 These sessions, which are led by marriage and family therapists, are designed to facilitate healthy communication among family members, address negative feelings and emotions that alcohol addiction causes, and promote the healing and strengthening of the family unit.

-Experiential therapy: A variety of experiential therapies, including ropes course and games, are scheduled every week at The Camp.
+Experiential therapy: A variety of experiential therapies, including games, are scheduled every week at The Camp.
 Residents receiving treatment for alcohol addiction also have the opportunity to spend time in our gym six days a week.
 Additional experiential therapies at The Camp include the following: